 We account for research and development costs in accordance with the Accounting Standards Codification subtopic 730-10, Research and Development ("ASC 730-10").
 Under ASC 730-10, all research and development costs must be charged to expense as incurred.
 Accordingly, internal research and development costs are expensed as incurred.
-Third-party research and developments costs are expensed when the contracted work has been performed or as milestone results have been achieved.
+Third-party research and development costs are expensed when the contracted work has been performed or as milestone results have been achieved.
 Company-sponsored research and development costs related to both present and future products are expensed in the period incurred.

-Stock-Based Compensation
+Stock Based Compensation

 All stock-based payments to employees and to nonemployee directors for their services as directors consisted of grants of restricted stock and stock options, which are measured at fair value on the grant date and recognized in the statements of operations as compensation expense over the relevant vesting period.
 Restricted stock payments and stock-based payments to nonemployees are recognized as an expense over the period of performance.

 Such payments are measured at fair value at the earlier of the date a performance commitment is reached, or the date performance is completed.
 In addition, for awards that vest immediately and are non-forfeitable, the measurement date is the date the award is issued.

-Use of estimates
+Use of Estimates

-The preparation of these consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates include the recoverability and useful lives of long-lived assets, the fair value of long-term operating leases, patent capitalization, fair value of acquired assets, the fair value of the Company's stock, stock-based compensation, fair values relating to derivative liabilities and the valuation allowance related to deferred tax assets.
+The preparation of our consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Significant estimates include the recoverability and useful lives of long-lived assets, fair value of acquired assets, stock-based compensation and the valuation allowance related to deferred tax assets.
 Actual results may differ from these estimates.